markdrehmann/bowtracker/README.md

 ## Usage

-To use this app, just fork and clone, bundle install, run rake db:migrate, then run shotgun and open up the 'localhost' port in your browser!
+To use this app, just fork and clone, `bundle install`, run `rake db:migrate`, then run `shotgun` and open up the 'localhost' port in your browser!